 Dr. Douches: Weed control in potatoes is not as large of a problem as in crops like corn and soybeans.
 This is because potatoes have an excellent canopy (a term used in farming to describe the crop’s leaves spreading out and blocking the sun from potential weeds).
 As far as insects go, potatoes do have a number of pests, but with the Simplot strategy of using genes, they do not have a trait that targets insects at this point.
 That may be something that will be implemented somewhere down the line, but not now.

-Cole: The first generation of Innate™ potatoes contain only potato genes and are not disease resistant.
+Cole: The first generation of Innate™ potatoes contains only potato genes and are not disease resistant.
 They grow just like regular potatoes without the need for special pesticides, herbicides or fertilizers.
 Our next generation, expected to be out in two years, will be resistant to Late Blight, which caused the Irish Potato Famine.
 This resistance will be done with all-potato genes similar to the first version and won’t require any additional pesticides.

 Will people notice anything different about the taste or texture of these potatoes?